dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 2.10.1 2016-09-02

 - Fix bug where provider menu did not allow switching to custom network from a custom network.
-- Sending a transaction from within MetaMask no longer triggers a popup.
+- Sending a transaction from within DekuSan no longer triggers a popup.
 - The ability to build without livereload features (such as for production) can be enabled with the gulp --disableLiveReload flag.
 - Fix Ethereum JSON RPC Filters bug.